 WHY?
 You’ll feel thirstier than usual when you breastfeed, since 87 per cent of your breastmilk is actually water.
 Avoid drinking too much water, so that you don’t lose crucial electrolytes and salts.
 By the way, drinking too much water doesn’t mean it’ll increase the amount of milk you produce, eventhough too little water will affect your breastmilk output.

 EXPERT ADVICE The average adult should consume at least one and a half litres of water a day ― for nursing mums, an additional 900ml should be adequate to keep you well hydrated.
-Dr Wong notes you’re less likely to experience any fluid loss during confinement as you’ll be less active, so you don’t need to keep chugging.
+The team at Thomson Parentcraft Centre notes that you’re less likely to experience any fluid loss during confinement as you’ll be less active, so you don’t need to keep chugging.
 “It’s not necessary to drink gallons of water.
 Drinking too much water creates a diuretic effect, causing your body to flush out salts and electrolytes.”
 When you’re short of salts, you may experience symptoms like ringing in the ears and — in severe cases — swelling in your cells.
+Listen to your body ― drink when you are thirsty.

 3) Leave out high-mercury seafood from your diet

 WHY?
 Any excess mercury from deep-sea fish and crustaceans will be transferred to your breastmilk.
-Dr Wong cautions that this can affect your munchkin’s development, even compromising their mental alertness.
+The team at Thomson Parentcraft Centre cautions that this can affect your munchkin’s development, even compromising their mental alertness.

 EXPERT ADVICE Cut down on taking shark meat, swordfish, king mackerel and replace with salmon, sea bass and pomfret.